GrapeCity/DsExcel-Java/README.md

 * Image position is wrong after importing ssjson then export to PDF.(DOCXLS-3431)
 * Pivot Table's border is lost in the exported PDF when there are banded rows/columns.(DOCXLS-3450)
 * Exception occurs when opening certain Excel file.(DOCXLS-3479)
-* Freezing range changed after saving existing excel via GcExcel API.(DOCXLS-3488)
+* Freezing range changed after saving existing excel via DsExcel API.(DOCXLS-3488)
-* The image can not display when opening GcExcel exported Html in QQ and outlook mailbox.(DOCXLS-3367)
+* The image can not display when opening DsExcel exported Html in QQ and outlook mailbox.(DOCXLS-3367)
 * The image border is wrong in the exported HTML.(DOCXLS-3343)
 * Null exception is thrown after calling calculate method.(DOCXLS-3428)
 * It becomes slow if you update cell tag in custom function.(DOCXLS-3426)